 - A demonstration of proper cleaning techniques for your teeth or dentures

 - An assessment on your need for fluoride treatment

 - Dental X-rays or, if necessary, other diagnostic procedures

 The comprehensive dental exam is designed to set a baseline of your health and to catch any early signs of serious illness that may otherwise be undetected.
 The American Dental Association recommends getting one at least twice a year.
 Doing so is instrumental for avoiding pain, tooth loss, and expensive restorative dentistry procedures.
 Your dentist will be on the lookout for signs and symptoms of the following illnesses which can be detected during a comprehensive oral evaluation:

 - Oral cancer

 - Immune abnormalities

 - Advanced gum disease

 With a comprehensive exam every six months, we can manage small dental problems before they grow into larger, more complicated issues.
-Keep up to date with thorough dental checkups at American Family Dentistry East Memphis/Kirby.
+Keep up to date with thorough dental checkups at American Family Dentistry - Kirbe Quince.
 Call us at 901-756-8976 to schedule an appointment.